kbravh/portfolio-redux/src/data/writing/cracking-a-captcha-with-tesseract.js/Cracking a Captcha with Tesseract.js.md

 ![Tesseract.js reads our captcha incorrectly](tesseract.png)

-Instead of reading `js~FCWVw`, Tesseract produced `js~ECYA w-`; this is definitely not what we're looking for.
+Instead of reading `FCWVw`, Tesseract produced `ECYA w-`; this is definitely not what we're looking for.
 We're going to have to clean up this image so that it doesn't confuse Tesseract.

 ## Cleaning up the Captchas